fritzh321/node-webkit-base-app/README.md

 ## Running

-Run at least once to install dependencies in the app folder.
+Run at least once to install dependencies in the app & root folder.
 ```
   $ npm install
 ```